aehrc/cxrmate-ed/README.md

 # Paths:
 physionet_dir = '/.../physionet.org/files'  # Where MIMIC-CXR, MIMIC-CXR-JPG, and MIMIC-IV-ED are stored.
-dataset_dir = '/.../datasets'  # Some outputs of prepare_data() will be stored here, e.g, the report sections.
-database_path = '/.../database/cxrmate_ed.db'  # The DuckDB database used to manage the tables of the dataset will be saved here.
+database_dir = '/.../database/cxrmate_ed'  # The LMDB database for the JPGs and the DuckDB database for the tables will be saved here.

 # Prepare the MIMIC-CXR & MIMIC-IV-ED dataset:
 model = transformers.AutoModel.from_pretrained('aehrc/cxrmate-ed', trust_remote_code=True)
 model.prepare_data(
     physionet_dir=physionet_dir,
-    dataset_dir=dataset_dir,
-    database_path=database_path,
+    database_dir=database_dir,
 )
 ```